Add to collection

 Rights: The University of Waikato Te Whare Wānanga o Waikato

-“No other action has the immediate potential to reverse the decline of the species.
+“No other action has the immediate potential to reverse the decline6 of the species.
 I hope that some means can also be found to reduce customary and recreational catches, should they be significant,” writes Dr Wright in the Commissioner’s overview of the report.

 Multiple causes of declining eel numbers

-“While both eel species have been detrimentally affected by river channelisation, wetland drainage, etc being the species that penetrates furthest inland, longfins have been more affected by dams and weirs than shortfins.
-Dams have historically impeded upstream migrations of juvenile eels (elvers) although most large dams now have elver trap-and-transfer facilities whereby juvenile eels are caught at the base of the dam and manually transferred upstream.
+“While both eel species have been detrimentally affected by river channelisation, wetland10 drainage, etc being the species that penetrates furthest inland, longfins have been more affected by dams and weirs11 than shortfins.
+Dams have historically impeded upstream migrations of juvenile eels (elvers12) although most large dams now have elver trap-and-transfer facilities whereby juvenile eels are caught at the base of the dam and manually transferred upstream.
 However, downstream passage of maturing adults is much more difficult to facilitate and passage through turbines is almost invariably fatal for female longfins.
 Estimates of total hydro mortality are of the order of 10–20% of the total commercial longfin catch.”

 Conservation management criticised